frida/frida-website/_i18n/en/_docs/stalker.md

     GumExecCtx * ctx, GumArm64Writer * cw);
 ```
 Finally, note that in AARCH64 architecture, it is only possible to make a direct
-branch to code within 128Mb of the caller (in either direction) and using an
+branch to code within ±128 MB of the caller, and using an
 indirect branch is more expensive (both in terms of code size and performance).
 Therefore, as we write more and more instrumented blocks, we will get further
 and further away from the shared prologue and epilogue.
 If we get more than
-128Mb away, we simply write out another copy of these prologues and epilogues to
+128 MB away, we simply write out another copy of these prologues and epilogues to
 use.
 This gives us a very reasonable tradeoff.

 ### Counters